lgiommi/thesis/README.md

 # thesis
-This repository contains the material for my thesis project
+This repository contains the material for my thesis project.